mb0/xelf-old/DESIGN.md

 After some study over the hindley-milner type system, I come to the conclusion, that it does not lend itself to be faithfully applied to xelf.

-Instead of providing type signatures for each resolver, the resolver itself should have all the decision power and use the existing environments and type references.
-All we need is a type hint for resolvers so we can use the default machinery and maybe a way to express poly types during the resolution process.
+If we embrace function types for all resolvers we already have a enough type information for all language elements.
+We still might need a type hint because of the automatic base type conversion rules.
+We can store type options in unnamed inferred reference type to work with intermediate poly types in the resolution phase or express overloaded resolvers like the arithmetic resolvers.